 - Great communicators and able to facilitate conversations with teachers, community leaders, and other individuals through the process of creating and designing educational projects

 - Arts Appreciation exposes students to a broad variety of cultural experiences, arts disciplines and artists and increases their appreciation for the art form.
 While students are primarily observers watching, listening, and/or reacting to professional artists performing, creating, and/or discussing their art forms, a hands-on component might be included.
 Content outline or teacher preparatory materials to supplement the performance or exhibition are required.
-Grant requiring roster artist for this program includes: Student Ticket Subsidy.

 - short and long-term in-school and after-school residencies